 We're Here To HelpCall our office at New York Oral Surgery Office Phone Number 212-355-8500 to schedule an appointment with Drs.
 Hershkin or Merriam or for the answers to any questions.
 You can also use our online contact request form

 Soft Tissue Injuries Of The Maxillofacial Region

 Facial lacerations present a challenge to the trauma surgeon in that a cosmetic result is of paramount importance.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
-Dr. Hershkin is a well-trained oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.
+Drs.
+Hershkin and Merriam are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.
 In addition, some injuries may require subsequent revision in order to enhance the final cosmetic result.
-Dr. Hershkin is capable of providing such procedures if necessary.
+Drs.
+Hershkin and Merriam are capable of providing such procedures if necessary.

 Bony Injuries Of The Maxillofacial Region

 Fractures of the bones of the face are treated in a manner similar to the fractures in other parts of the body.
 The specific form of treatment is determined by various factors, which include the location of the fracture, the severity of the fracture, the age, and general health of the patient.
 When an arm or a leg is fractured, a cast is often applied to stabilize the bone to allow for proper healing.
 Since a cast cannot be placed on the face, other means have been developed to stabilize facial fractures.